Impressment: Ireland

+Spain

+Like France, Spain kept a register of her seamen.
+In 1787, the Matricula del Mar contained the names of 53,147 sailors, 36,203 fewer than were required to man the fleet and of those registered, only 5,800 had any experience of deep sea sailing; the remainder were only familiar with coastal waters.
+When insufficient seamen could be found, La Leva (the lever) as it was known, would take landsmen.
+In 1802, the entire system had come close to collapse and the government was forced to surrender control to the military, who immediately took steps to prevent anyone with a seafaring occupation escaping the list.

+United States

 The American Continental Navy impressed men into its service during the American Revolutionary War.
 The Continental Congress authorized construction of thirteen frigates, including USS Virginia in 1775.
 The senior captain of the Continental Navy, James Nicholson, was appointed to command Virginia.
 When it was fitted out in 1777, Nicholson received orders to sail to Martinique.
 Many of Nicholson's crew had deserted to sign on as privateers, for higher pay at less risk.
 Therefore, Nicholson impressed about thirty citizens of Baltimore, an act expressly forbidden by Maryland law.
 Maryland governor Thomas Johnson demanded immediate release of the impressed men and Congress convinced Nicholson to release them all.
 Nicholson avoided impressment on land and instead stopped two American merchant ships at sea in 1780, to impress men from their crews.

 The individual states did not deny the concept of impressment for their own navies, but were reluctant to grant the right to the Continental Congress.
 The concept of drafting men into armed service remained contentious, even after adoption of the federal constitution.

-There is one documented case of a British seaman impressed by the US Navy in 1810.
+There are several documented cases of a British seamen being impressed by the US Navy.